DevilishSpirits/arcollect/README.md

 Recent Linux distributions and Microsoft Windows with Firefox are supported.

 I recommend you to grab a prebuilt package from the [latest release](https://github.com/DevilishSpirits/arcollect/releases/tag/v0.15) and to checkout his [README.md](https://github.com/DevilishSpirits/arcollect/tree/v0.15#readme).
 You must install/upgrade the webextension in your web-browser to use Arcollect.
+The Windows MSI is not signed and Microsoft SmartScreen filter incorrectly flag it as hazardous, you must insist to download the file, then open MSI file properties, check *Unblock* in the bottom and *Ok*.
+The MSI should now works.

 If you want to build the software yourself, grab the source code, install Meson (>0.59.0), dbus on UNIX-like, SQLite, FreeType2, Harfbuzz, OpenImageIO, lcms2 and libcurl.
 CMake is also required to configure some dependencies.
 Then checkout the [packaging guide](https://github.com/DevilishSpirits/arcollect/tree/master/packaging#readme) for your system or open a shell in source root and then :